afloria/ascii_chars/README.md

 The user can opt out of generating the lottery tickets.
 If the user does generate lottery ticket numbers they are asked if they want to create another set of lottery ticket numbers.
 If the user says yes, the lottery ticket generator runs again.
-If the user says no, the program swifty ends and thanks the user for utilizing the program.
+If the user says no, the program swiftly ends and thanks the user for utilizing the program.